bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ## Code walkthrough

+This section provides a walkthrough of the code of the important pieces of the application.

 ### Login

 ![Marketplace App login screenshot](/assets/screenshots/use-cases/digital-marketplace-client-sdk/app-login.png)

 The user enters a username and selects either the Seller or Buyer role.

-The request body has properties we can use for setting the user name, display name and image URL, but there is no such property for specifying the role.
-Fortunately, we can add our own properties in `custom_data`, so we'll create `role` in there:
+The request body has properties that can be used for setting the user name, display name and image URL, but there is no such property for specifying the role.
+It is possible to add your own properties in `custom_data`, so you'll create `role` in there:

 *NexmoMarketplaceApp.js*